cjkent/osiris/README.md

 # Osiris - Simple Serverless Web Apps

 Osiris is a Kotlin library that makes it easy to write and deploy serverless REST APIs.
-You can develop an API with Osiris and deploy it to AWS Lambda and API Gateway without being an AWS expert.
+You can develop an API with Osiris and deploy it to AWS Lambda and API Gateway with a single command and without being an AWS expert.
 APIs written with Osiris can also be run in a local server for development and testing.

 The simplest possible API you can build with Osiris looks something like this.